jmoy/repec-lda/README.md

 ## Data

 The data consists of bibliographic data for selected journals downloaded from [RePec](http://repec.org/).
 The tree under ftp://ftp.repec.org/opt/amf/RePEc/ conatins metadata in the [AMF](http://amf.openlib.org/doc/ebisu.html) format.
-The filer `repec.tar.xz` in the repository contains a mirror of selected parts of this tree.
+The file `repec.tar.xz` in the repository contains a mirror of selected parts of this tree.

 ## Running